-Planning a mid-life career change can be a distant dream to some.
-Most of us idealise having a chance to finally live the life of our dreams.
-Yet hold back when it comes to switching careers because they’re not ready to take the leap just yet!
-This is understandable.
-Professionals spend years of their life perfecting their skills in order to be the very best.
-Often, the amount of money, time, and energy spent doing this is priceless.
-But there are many amongst us who’ve had success navigating their mid-life career change.
+Planning a mid-life career change can feel like a distant dream to some.
+Most of us idealize having a chance to finally live the life of our dreams, yet hold back when it comes to switching careers because we’re not ready to take the leap just yet.
+This is completely understandable.
+Professionals spend years of their lives perfecting their skills to be the very best.
+The amount of money, time, and energy spent doing this is priceless.
+But there are many amongst us who have had immense success navigating a mid-life career pivot.

-As an IT recruitment agency in Singapore, we believe that with proper planning, anyone can have success with a mid-life career switch.
-Which is why in this article, we’ll be listing the different pros and cons of a mid-life career switch.
-Ready to hear more?
-Let’s start!
+As a leading Tech and IT recruitment agency in Hong Kong, we believe that with proper planning, anyone can successfully execute a mid-life career switch.
+Whether you are transitioning into Fintech or exploring new corporate avenues, understanding the landscape is key.
+Here are the crucial pros and cons of a mid-life career switch.

 A. Is A Mid-Life Career Change Necessary?

-According to an article by the Harvard Business Review, a mid-life career change is necessary as life expectancy increases.
-These changes are usually driven by an individual’s personal values (e.g. an increase in pay, job burnout, boredom).
-Fortunately, the past decade has gifted us a lot more opportunities to jump into.
+According to the Harvard Business Review, mid-life career changes are becoming increasingly necessary as life expectancy increases.
+These changes are usually driven by an individual’s personal values—such as the desire for an increase in pay, escaping job burnout, or overcoming boredom.
+Fortunately, the past decade has gifted the market a lot more opportunities to jump into.

-As such, whether or not a mid-life career change is necessary depends on you!
-This decision might not come naturally to some.
-If indecisiveness seems to be the case for you.
-You might want to discuss this with a career counsellor, supervisor, coach, therapist or even psychologist.
+Whether or not a mid-life career change is necessary depends entirely on you.
+This decision might not come naturally.
+If indecisiveness seems to be the case, you might want to discuss this with a career counsellor, supervisor, coach, or therapist.

-The process of self-discovery is crucial when it comes to a mid-life career change.
-However, despite its importance, this might not come naturally to some.
-Other than seeking help from a personal coach or career counsellor, personality tests are also a great way to discover and evaluate your potential.
+The process of self-discovery is crucial.
+However, despite its importance, this might not come naturally to everyone.
+Aside from seeking help from a professional coach, personality tests are a great way to discover and evaluate your potential.

 B. What Should I Consider Before Making a Mid-Life Career Change?

-Changing careers when you’ve accumulated enough life experience can be terrifying.
-But with careful consideration, it can be easier to navigate!
-Below are 4 things you should consider before making a mid-life career change:
+Changing careers when you’ve accumulated years of experience in Hong Kong’s highly competitive market can be terrifying.
+But with careful consideration, it can be much easier to navigate.
+Below are four things you should consider before making a mid-life career change:

 1. Do I have enough savings?

-Money is an important resource for each and everyone of us.
-Switching career can sometimes result in a momentary pause of your career.
-Which is why it’s important to save as much as you can before leaving your current position.
-How much you’ll need to have saved is totally up to you.
-But according to Forbes, one should have at least 6-9 months of their monthly expenses saved up before quitting their job.
+Money is a critical resource, especially given Hong Kong’s high cost of living.
+Switching careers can sometimes result in a momentary pause in your income.
+It is important to save as much as you can before leaving your current position.
+How much you’ll need is up to you, but according to Forbes, one should have at least 6-9 months of monthly expenses saved up before quitting.

 2. Do I really want a career change?